I recently added the ability for people to save custom items to Sofa. This post outlines the thinking behind the feature and how it works.

-I’m doing a couple things here to make the workflow as fast as possible.
+I’m doing a couple of things here to make the workflow as fast as possible.
 First, I take the text from the search bar and carry it over into this view as the starting title.
 This is a nice quality of life feature that shows there was love put into this.

 Second, I restrict what details can be configured for custom items.
 Only a title and the data type.
-Yes, I know people will ask to add a custom cover image or meta data, but that also adds a lot of complexity.
+Yes, I know people will ask to add a custom cover image or metadata, but that also adds a lot of complexity.
 The “add an item” workflow needs to be super fast and focused.
 Sofa is geared towards organizing lists, not building libraries.

 Dealing with Cover Images

-First, I tried adding text labels in-place of a cover image.
+First, I tried adding text labels in place of a cover image.
 I moved on quickly from this because it sucked.
 The covers weren’t feeling distinct enough.

 My second attempt was better.
-I made a series of custom designed cover images.
-This was making custom items feel like first class citizens, but it had a scaling problem.
+I made a series of custom-designed cover images.
+This was making custom items feel like first-class citizens, but it had a scaling problem.
 I would need to create a lot of custom artwork to reduce the chances of custom items sharing the same cover image.
 There is something super fun about these covers though.
 Maybe I’ll use them for something else in the future.

-Third time is the charm.
+The third time is the charm.
 I remembered that apps like Notion and Trello integrate with Unsplash to pull in beautiful images.
 Turns out the Unsplash API is as wonderful as the product.
 To make sure the images are unique, visually interesting, and not distracting I grab a random “abstract” photo from Unsplash and set it as the cover image for each custom item you add.

 The results are pretty great.
 The images from Unsplash are super high quality and feel right at home in the app.

-All of this combined adds some much needed power to Sofa.
+All of this combined adds some much-needed power to Sofa.
 All without adding additional complexity.